 Starting at the Vicarage Road end of the path, one of the first tree to come across is this impressive Atlantic cedar.

 Right next to the cedar, in the bed to the right is a Portuguese Laurel.
 It is full of white spikes of flowers in June and by late Summer and into Autumn these will have borne small red to black fruits.

 Walking up the path past the cedar there is the first of quite a few Oak trees, at the fork in the path.
 On the right there is a Sweet chestnut, one of only three in the park.
 By October, the ground is littered with sweet chestnut masts but the nuts inside are not always of a decent size suitable for roasting.
-In the same area there are two smaller trees, one of which may be an Alder buckthorn and the other is a beech.
+In the same area there are two smaller trees, one of which is an unidentified evergreen and the other is a beech.
 There is also a small Lime tree and a Rowan, by the fence.
 In the same cluster of trees, just behind the bench, there is another oak which bends right over the path almost into the playground area.

 Looking through the trees from the Sweet chestnut you get an idea of how many trees there are along Avenue Road; you can’t really see to the far end for trees.